 - Other Corporate and Foundation Gifts/Grants @ 03/31/2023—$387,421

 To apply, please submit these three (3) separate documents in PDF format to firstname.lastname@example.org.
 To ensure full consideration, materials should be received no later than Monday, May 15, 2023.
 The position will remain open until filled.
 This is a confidential search process.

 - A letter of interest that succinctly addresses how your experience, skills, and education correspond to the position qualifications and opportunities and prepare you to serve the needs of Independent Colleges of Indiana;

 - A current resume or CV, including an email address and mobile telephone number; and

-- A list of five references with names, best telephone numbers, and email addresses.
+- A list of three references with names, best telephone numbers, and email addresses.
 Please include supervisors, direct reports, and professional associates.
 References will not be contacted until final approval is given by the candidate.